kea-dev/lamj/README.md

     tail -f /dev/null
 ```

-`tail -f /dev/null` is required if you don't use this image for anything other than mysql.
+`tail -f /dev/null` keeps the container alive after af the databas service is started.
+It's only required if you don't use this image for anything other than mysql.
 But if you start `catalina.sh` or run `java -jar ...` then you don't need it.

 You can see [lamj.init.sh](https://github.com/kea-dev/lamj/blob/main/lamj.init.sh).